FraterAstrust/ttao-curriculum/Self_Disclosure.md

 **PLEASE READ CAREFULLY.
 THIS SECTION IS A LEGALLY BINDING RELEASE OF LIABILITY.**

 ☐ I expressly acknowledge, understand, and agree that participation in the TTAO Inner Academy curriculum involves inherent and unforeseeable risks, including but not limited to:
-    *   **Physical Risks:** Risks associated with laboratory work (e.g., exposure to heat, fire, corrosive materials, toxic substances, glassware breakage, injury from tools, property damage), as detailed in E.1 and E.3.
+    *   **Physical Risks:** Risks associated with laboratory work (e.g., exposure to heat, fire, corrosive materials, toxic substances, biological materials, glassware breakage, injury from tools, property damage), as addressed in Safety Documents E.1, E.6, and E.3.
-    *   **Psychological Risks:** Risks associated with deep inner work (e.g., emotional distress, psychological destabilization, exacerbation of pre-existing mental health conditions, dissociation, intrusive thoughts), as detailed in E.2.
+    *   **Psychological Risks:** Risks associated with deep inner work (e.g., emotional distress, psychological destabilization, exacerbation of pre-existing mental health conditions, dissociation, intrusive thoughts), as addressed in Safety Document E.2.
-    *   **Legal Risks:** Risks related to the production, possession, or sharing of spagyric preparations (e.g., regulatory violations, legal action), as detailed in E.4.
+    *   **Legal Risks:** Risks related to the independent production, possession, or handling of spagyric preparations and associated materials (e.g., regulatory violations, legal action), as addressed in Safety Document E.4.
-    *   **Financial Risks:** The possibility of no specific alchemical or personal outcome being achieved, and financial investment in materials, equipment, or the program itself, as detailed in E.5.
+    *   **Financial Risks:** The possibility of no specific alchemical or personal outcome being achieved, and financial investment in materials, equipment, or the program itself.
+The Academy sells educational instruction only; it does not guarantee any result, outcome, or attainment.

 **I VOLUNTARILY ASSUME ALL SUCH RISKS**, known and unknown, even if arising from the negligence of TTAO Inner Academy, its Headmaster, Guides, contractors, affiliates, or employees.